Ritujoy/ritujoybiswas.github.io/_pages/about.md

 🔍 I also explore room acoustics in terms of positioning of single microphone🎙️ for best human or machine intelligibility and optimal ASR performance.

-🤓 Geeks out on everything that boggles the mind 🤯.
+🤓 I geek out on everything that boggles the mind 🤯.

-😲 Fascinated by the inter-disciplinary research avenues🧬📡 that build up to solutions of practical problems 💹.
+😲 I'm fascinated by the inter-disciplinary research avenues🧬📡 that build up to solutions of practical problems 💹.